-are able to replicate multiple attitudinal experiments previously conducted with nationally representative sampling designs using MTurk data.
+Data for the survey are collected using Amazon's Mechanical Turk (MTurk) interface, with the sample drawn from persons living in the United States.
+Currently, MTurk is an established on-line platform that can be used to carry out social and survey experiments (Kuziemko et al., 2015; Berinsky, Huber and Lenz, 2012; Horton, Rand and Zeckhauser, 2011; Paolacci, Chandler and Ipeirotis, 2010; Huff and Tingley, 2015).
+For instance, Berinsky, Huber and Lenz (2012) show that MTurk samples are more representative than in-person convenience samples and less representative than nationally representative probability samples used by firms like YouGov.
+Importantly, Berinsky, Huber and Lenz (2012) are able to replicate multiple attitudinal experiments previously conducted with nationally representative sampling designs using MTurk data.
 In addition, Kuziemko et al. (2015) find that the unweighted MTurk sample for their study was as representative of US Census data as unweighted samples from a nationally representative sample of US adults contacted by Columbia Broadcasting Company (CBS).
-Finally, Levay et al. (2016) find that differences in political attitudes between the population-based American National Election Studies and an MTurk sample can be substantially reduced once one includes controls for demographic variables.
+Finally, Levay, Freese and Druckman (2016) find that differences in political attitudes between the population-based American National Election Studies and an MTurk sample can be substantially reduced once one includes controls for demographic variables.